Sir Henry Dryden the Antiquary

 He inherited his father’s interests in Antiquarian interests including local history and archaeology – hence his nickname ‘the Antiquary’.

 As a young man, he referred to himself as ‘the last of the Black Canons’ (the Augustinian order who built the priory in the 12th century).
 His friends described him as ‘a genial person….’
 Quaint and sometimes unconventional, even in 1880, he was wearing the Regency dress of his youth.

 Sir Henry made few changes to the structure of Canons Ashby.
-He reinstated the mullioned windows in the east front and it is his plans for the garden being used for the current garden restoration due for completion in spring 2012.
+He reinstated the mullioned windows in the east front and his plans were used for the garden restoration completed in 2012.

 Inside he changed only one room – the Book Room.
 He did not use the term ‘library’ as it was from there that books were loaned, whilst a book room is where books are kept.